 The Assessment is used to determine your placement level.

-The Assessment is an important part of determining your math, English, or ESOL class.
+The Assessment is an important part of determining your math, English, or ELAC class.

 Important Information For Students: